iExecBlockchainComputing/iexec-node/docker/deployment/README.md

 # Docker-compose deployment

-July 27th, 2017: it does not work yet
+This is not functional yet.